 These solutions offer many more features than traditional phone systems and eliminate the need for a landline.
 Instead, you can access essential client information and manage call flow directly from your computer, using customizable call configurations.

 But it doesn’t just manage phone calls.
 In fact, it’s a centralized communication hub — meaning you can integrate numerous communication channels like SMS texting, faxing, live chat, and more into a single interface.
 You can even access data from your CRM system from within the dashboard, as well as monitor key analytics and KPIs.

-In short: CTI functionality improves contact centers and the overall customer experience.
+In short: Computer Telephony Integration functionality improves contact centers and the overall customer experience.